shawseanyang/cs262-replicas/README.md

 ## Getting started
 1. Install Maven, one of the Java build systems.
 On Mac, use homebrew: `brew install maven`.
-> The `pom.xml` file defines the Maven dependencies, which includes the gRPC library along with JUnit for unit/integration testing.
+> The `pom.xml` file in the project defines the Maven dependencies, which includes the gRPC library along with JUnit for unit/integration testing.
 Make sure Maven is installed by running `mvn -v`.
 2. Clone this repository: `git clone`
 3. Navigate to the root folder
 4. Download the dependencies: `mvn clean install`